erikyao/erikyao.github.io/_posts/2014-10-08-isl-support-vector-machines.md

 	+ 	plot(perf, ...)
 	+ }

 SVMs and support vector classifiers output class labels for each observation.
-However, it is also possible to obtain fitted values for each observation, which are the numerical scores used to obtain the class labels (也就是 $$ f(x^*) $$，看是 > 0 还是 < 0 的那个值).
+However, it is also possible to obtain fitted values for each observation, which are the numerical scores used to obtain the class labels (也就是 $ f(x^*) $，看是 > 0 还是 < 0 的那个值).
 In order to obtain the fitted values for a given SVM model fit, we use `decision.values=TRUE` when fitting `svm()`.
 Then the `predict()` function will output the fitted values.

 	> svmfit.opt = svm(y~., data=dat[train,], kernel="radial", gamma=2, cost=1, decision.values=T)
 	> fitted = attributes(predict(svmfit.opt, dat[train,], decision.values =TRUE))$decision.values